Clandon Park House: Restoration project

 In December 2017, architects Allies and Morrison were unanimously chosen as the winner of an international design competition to restore Clandon Park House.

+In 2022, the Trust announced its intention to drop the previously announced restoration project on account of few original features surviving, in favour of only restoring the Speaker's Parlour (the only room to survive the fire intact) and the external walls and the windows, while the exterior of the building would appear as it did before the blaze.
+The inside of the house would be conserved in its ruined state and made accessible to the public by installing new walkways to provide a unique insight into the construction of an 18th-century stately home.
+The Trust also plans to add a new rooftop terrace, offering views of the surrounding countryside.
+The plans were approved by Guildford Borough Council, and building work is expected to start in autumn 2025 and be completed by 2029.

 Maori meeting house

 A Māori meeting house or wharenui named Hinemihi stands in the gardens.
 It was originally situated near Lake Tarawera in New Zealand and provided shelter to the people of Te Wairoa village during the eruption of Mount Tarawera in 1886.
 The building was covered in ash and surrounded by volcanic debris, but its occupants survived.
 It remained half buried until 1892 when William Onslow, 4th Earl of Onslow, then Governor General of New Zealand, bought it and had it fully restored and shipped to England.
 There are only three other Māori meeting houses outside New Zealand.

 The National Trust has refurbished the Maori meeting house, replacing the roof, cleaning and repainting carvings, and replacing carvings that were lost.
 The roof is thatched, based on a misinterpretation of a photograph of the house covered in ash.
 Its original roof was of shingles.
 The New Zealand Historic Places Trust and the British Museum were consulted over this work.
-The meeting house is still important for cultural activities among the Maori.
+The meeting house is still important for cultural activities among the Māori.
 The nature of Hinemihi and its meaning for the local and expatriate Maori community in London was explored by Cecilie Gravesen in her experimental film Between Humans and Other Things (2010).
 During the 2012 Summer Olympics, the New Zealand team visited Hinemihi.